-11. Rosario M, Corliss HL, Everett BG, et al. Sexual orientation disparities in cancerrelated risk behaviors of tobacco, alcohol, sexual behaviors, and diet and physical activity: Pooled Youth Risk Behavior Surveys.
+11. Rosario Margaret Corliss Heather L. Everett Bethany G. Reisner Sari L. Austin S. Bryn Buchting Francisco O. Birkett Michelle A. Sexual orientation disparities in cancer-related risk behaviors of tobacco, alcohol, sexual behaviors, and diet and physical activity: Pooled youth risk behavior surveys.
 American Journal of Public Health.
-2013; 3.
+2013(3):e1-e10.

 Rosario et al. analyzed Youth Risk Behavior Survey (YRBS) data for 14 of the 15 jurisdictions in the United States that conduct these surveys and collect data on sexual orientation (n=65,871).
 They defined sexual orientation using survey questions relating to sexual attractions, gender of sexual partners, or sexual identity.
-In addition, they classified any student who indicated that they were uncertain of their sexual identity as having same-sex orientation.
+In addition, they classified any student who indicated that they were uncertain of their sexual identity as having samesex orientation.
 The researchers found that youth who indicated same-sex orientation reported more cancer-related risk behaviors than did heterosexual students.
 For example, youth who indicated same-sex orientation were more likely to have a high BMI and to use substances such as alcohol, cigarettes, and other tobacco products.

-12. Russell ST, Everett BG, Rosario M, Birkett MA.
-Indicators of victimization and sexual orientation among adolescents: Analyses from Youth Risk Behavior Surveys.
+12. Russell Stephen T. Everett Bethany G. Rosario Margaret Birkett Michelle A. Indicators of victimization and sexual orientation among adolescents: Analyses from youth risk behavior surveys.
 American Journal of Public Health.
-2013; 2.
+2013(2):e1-e7.

 Russell et al. analyzed YRBS data from 13 jurisdictions that collect YRBS surveys and measured either sexual orientation identification or gender of sexual partners (n=48,879).
 The data revealed that students who reported same-sex orientation in their identity or behavior were significantly more likely to report fighting, skipping school because they felt unsafe, and having property damaged or stolen while at school.
 LGBTQ youth also reported higher scores on indicators of victimization.
 The researchers also point out nuanced differences in outcomes between subpopulations of LGBTQ youth, indicating that it is important to consider the unique needs and experiences of each subpopulation.